nickfargo/might/src/cancellation.coffee.md

 ## Cancellation

-A **cancellation** is a `Potential` that is both initialized and inherently finalized to its `canceled` state, effectively equivalent to an immediately divested proper `Potential`.
+An explicit **cancellation** is a `Potential` that is both initialized and inherently finalized to its `canceled` state, equivalent in effect to an immediately divested proper `Potential`.

 See also: `Acceptance`, `Rejection`